ACP community workshops

 - what is involved in palliative care and when it should be offered

-- how to complete documents such as Advance Care Plan, Advance Health Directive, and Enduring Power of Guardianship.
+- how to complete documents such as an Advance Health Directive and Enduring Power of Guardianship.

 Online workshops